Emergency in Yemen

 In Yemen, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Handicap International operated in Yemen from the early 2000s up to 2012, focusing on physical rehabilitation.
-Since returning in 2014, we now support individuals affected by the ongoing conflict, particularly people with disabilities.
-Handicap International employs 41 national staff in Yemen.
+HI operated in Yemen from the early 2000s up to 2012, focusing on physical rehabilitation.
+Our mission has grown since returning in 2014.
+Today, we provide direct services to individuals affected by the ongoing conflict, particularly people with disabilities, through rehabilitation care and psychosocial support at eight public health facilities in and around Sana’a city.
+HI employs 61 staff members in Yemen.

 After decades of instability and unrest, Yemen’s situation has further worsened in the recent years due to the decaying economy, and the lack of political stability.
 In 2011, in the wake of the Arab Spring, long-time president Ali Abdullah Saleh had to step down after massive demonstrations, and was replaced by Abd Rabbo Mansour Hadi.
 President Hadi was forced out of power after the uprising of Houthi militias, which took Sana’a from government forces in December 2014.
 Since then, the country has been facing a cycle of violence which culminated in March 2015, with the military intervention of an Arab-countries coalition aimed at reinstating president Hadi.